terminalcloud/apps/docs/b2evolution.md

 Just spin up a new Terminal based on this snapshot.
 Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).

+The default site is loaded with demo information.
+Feel free to change or delete it as needed.

 ### Credentials

 - username: `admin`